DeepaliSaini4/InfinityCalc/README.md

 # InfinityCalc

 ## Overview
-Welcome to **MegaNumEngine**, a robust solution for handling arbitrary-precision integers.
+Welcome to **InfinityCalc**, a robust solution for handling arbitrary-precision integers.
 This library provides efficient arithmetic operations for integers that exceed standard data type limitations.

 ## Features
 - Arbitrary-precision integer arithmetic